giantswarm/rfc/simplify-basedomain-usage/README.md

 In `vintage`, if the `baseDomain` is `goku.germanywestcentral.azure.gigantic.io` (notice that it contains the name of the management cluster), the management cluster kubernetes API endpoint will be listening at `g8s.goku.germanywestcentral.azure.gigantic.io`.
 While a workload cluster called `mycluster` will have its kubernetes API endpoint listening at `api.x6rtd.k8s.goku.germanywestcentral.azure.gigantic.io`.

+There are different problems with our current approach.

 ## Problems

 ### Global value